EnigmaCurry/d.rymcg.tech/README.md

 docker buildx install
 ```

-### Install workstation tools (optional)
+### Install workstation tools

-There are also **optional** helper scripts and Makefiles included,
-that will have some additional system package requirements (Note:
+The Makefiles have extra dependencies in order to help configure and
+manage your containers.
+These dependencies are optional, but strongly
-these Makefiles are just convenience wrappers for creating/modifying
+recommended.
+(The Makefiles are strictly convenience wrappers for
-your `.env` files and for running `docker compose`, so these are not
+creating/modifying your `.env` files, and for running `docker compose`
-required to use if you would rather just edit your `.env` files by
+commands, so if you would rather just edit your `.env` files by hand
-hand and/or run `docker compose` manually.):
+and/or run `docker compose` manually, these dependencies may be
+skipped):

    * Base development tools including `bash`, `make`, `sed`, `xargs`, and
      `shred`.